Nathanael Greene: Strategic retreat

-While en route to the Southern theater, Greene learned of the American victory at October 1780 Battle of Kings Mountain, which postponed Cornwallis's planned advance into North Carolina.
+While en route to the Southern theater, Greene learned of the October 1780 American victory at the Battle of Kings Mountain, which postponed Cornwallis's planned advance into North Carolina.
 Upon arriving in Charlotte, North Carolina, in December 1780, Greene went against conventional military strategy by dividing his forces; he would lead the main American force southeast, while Morgan would lead a smaller detachment to the southwest.
 Cornwallis responded by dividing his own forces, marching the main detachment against Greene while Tarleton led a force against Morgan.
 In the January 1781 Battle of Cowpens, Morgan led Continental troops to a major victory that resulted in the near-total destruction of Tarleton's force.
 After the battle, Cornwallis set off in pursuit of Morgan, burning some of his own supplies in order to speed up his army's movement.
 Greene linked up with Morgan and retreated into North Carolina, purposely forcing Cornwallis away from British supply lines.
 On February 9, in consultation with Morgan and other top officers, Greene decided to continue the retreat north, heading toward the Dan River at the North Carolina-Virginia border.

 With the British in close pursuit, Greene divided his forces, leading the main contingent north while sending a smaller group under Colonel Otho Williams to harass British forces.
 Greene's force outpaced the British and crossed the Dan River on February 14.
 Greene's contemporaries were impressed by the speed and efficiency of the retreat through difficult territory; Alexander Hamilton wrote that it was a "masterpiece of military skill and exertion."
 Unwilling to travel even farther from his supply lines, General Cornwallis led his army south to Hillsborough, North Carolina.
 On February 22, Greene's force crossed back over the Dan River to challenge Cornwallis in North Carolina.